-Health and safety risks arise from DHP's activities in construction projects, operations and maintenance of power plants and other facilities, from our presence in various geographical locations, and from travel and other business activities.
-The predominant highrisk areas are related to personnel injuries from workplace accidents.
+Health and safety risks arise from DHP's activities in construction projects, operations and maintenance of power plants and other facilities, from our presence in various geographical locations, from travel and other business activities.
+The predominant high- risk areas are related to personnel injuries from workplace accidents.
 Activities related to driving, working at heights, lifting operations, energised systems, heavy mobile equipment, ground works and working in confined spaces are considered to have highest risk.

-There were no fatal accidents in 2019.
+There were no fatal accidents in 2020.

-In 2019, the Lost Time Injury rate (LTI rate) was 0 among DHP employees while the LTI rate of contractors was 0.53.
-Correspondingly the Total Recordable Injury Rate (TRI rate) among DHP employees was 0 and 1.04 for DHP contractors.
-In total, 1 injury was recorded, which was lost-time injury.
+In 2020, the Lost Time Injury rate (LTI rate) was 0 among DHP employees and DHP's contractors.

+The Total Recordable Injury Rate (TRI rate) among DHP employees was 0 and 1.3 for DHP contractors.
+In total, 1 injury was recorded, which received medical treatment.